News Zone

 In 2009, the independent engineering firm, Netherland, Sewell & Associates, Inc. (NSAI) released a Resources Assessment for ERHC that examined unrisked and risked prospective resources for JDZ Blocks 2, 3 and 4.
 The NSAI report estimated ERHC's unrisked prospective resources in those JDZ Blocks totaled more than 336 million barrels of oil and 372 billion cubic feet of natural gas (P50).
 The NSAI report estimated ERHC risked prospective resources in JDZ Blocks 2, 3 and 4 totaled 135.5 million barrels of oil and 144 billion cubic feet of natural gas (P50).

-In August 2009, Addax Petroleum took possession of the Deepwater Pathfinder deepwater drill ship and commenced exploratory drilling in JDZ Block 4.
+In August 2009, Addax Petroleum took possession of the Deepwater Pathfinder deepwater drill ship and commenced exploratory drilling in JDZ Blocks 3 and 4.
 Also in August 2009, Sinopec took possession of the Sedco-702 semi-submersible rig for drilling in JDZ Block 2.
+A total of five exploratory wells were drilled across the three JDZ Blocks between August 2009 and January 2010, gathering information that will guide future decisions related to exploration and, perhaps, eventual production.

 Cautionary Note to U.S. Investors - The United States Securities and Exchange Commission permits oil and gas companies, in their filings with the SEC, to disclose only proved reserves that a company has demonstrated by actual production or conclusive formation tests to be economically and legally producible under existing economic and operating conditions.
 We use certain terms on this Web site, such as "recoverable reserves potential," that the SEC's guidelines generally prohibit us from including in filings with the SEC.
 U.S. Investors are urged to consider closely the disclosure in our Form 10-K. You may review our filing with the SEC at the following Web site: www.sec.gov/cgi-bin/browse-edgar?action=getcompany&CIK=0000799235.